JMorris1575/Jeopardy/.docs/development_notes/user_interface.rst

 I don't know how much else the Board class should be responsible to DO, I'm trying to keep to the MVC model and the Controller (jeopardy.py) should do most of the controlling.
 Perhaps the Board class just needs to set up something with the proper controls.

+When a board is initially displayed, the category names should be "covered" by "cards" indicating th segment currently being played.
+I think this can be easily done in the DisplayUnit's ``paint()`` routine.
+The DisplayUnit could have a variable called ``self.hide_category`` which would be ``True`` if the category name is to be covered, ``False`` otherwise.
+This should apply only when ``self.display_state`` is set to ``Display.Category`` and the ``paint()`` routine could check to see which image to display by checking ``self.segment``. ``self.hide_category`` could be set by the ``self.file_open()`` method and changed when the program mode changes to ``ProgramMode.Editing`` or during the sequence of events that takes place when the leader is revealing the categories.
+(I'll have to think about how the leader will do that.)

+As I started to implement that, however, I noticed that the DisplayUnits do not know which segment a game is in.
+That is something the ``Jeopardy()`` class knows.
+I'm not sure what would be the best way to get that information to the DisplayUnits that need it.
+Perhaps a ``setSegment()`` method to be called on the category displays any time the game segment changes.
+That doesn't seem ideal but I'm going to bed!